-The PsyD program permits students to apply only to APA-accredited internships.
+The PsyD program permits students to apply only to accredited internships (American Psychological Association or Canadian Psychological Association).
+Students may not apply to non-accredited internships.
 The PsyD program adheres to APPIC guidelines and regulations for internship placement.
 Students are expected to familiarize themselves with these requirements.
 This handbook is meant to augment APPIC policies.
 It is not meant to replace those policies.
 Students are expected to abide by the policies of their internship placement site and APPIC.